Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Rustic Pathways works with local community leaders and organizations to identify and prioritize the needs of each community.
-Typically, we have one day of cultural immersion and teaching English in a small community, a reforestation project (planting trees), and a small scale construction project.

 This is an excellent program for students that want to practice their Spanish.
 While there is no formal instruction, our students will have the opportunity to speak with the locals.